MicrosoftDocs/defender-docs/defender-business/mdb-tutorials.md

 ## Recommended training for Defender for Business

-The following table describes the recommended tutorials for Defender for Business customers.
+The following table describes the recommended learning resources for Defender for Business customers.

 | Training  | Description  |
 |---------|---------|